oriolventu/Final-Project/README.md

 - Removes seasonality to focus on underlying trends.

 **Additional Adjustments**:
-- Ensured a non-negative floor for predictions to maintain data validity.
+- Ensured a non-negative floor for predictions to maintain data validity before the 1st available year with original data.
 - Applied a smoothing mechanism to mitigate issues from sparse or volatile data.

 **Results & Visualizations**: